 Helpful related articles:

-How is your technique?
+2. How is your technique?

-How are you striking your crash cymbals?
+3. How are you striking your crash cymbals?

-Examine your drum sticks before you play.
+5. Do you examine your drum sticks before you play?

 Even with the best care in the world, your trustee drum sticks will eventually break over time through regular playing, and replacing them will be necessary.
 Fortunately, we drummers have little in the way of consumables that require frequent replacement.
-Other than our sticks and drum heads, we play a typically low maintenance instrument when treated with care.
+Besides our sticks and drum heads, we play a typically low maintenance instrument when treated with care.

-If you have any questions or comments relating to this article, please email [email protected].
+If you have any questions about this article, please feel free to email [email protected].